apache/cordova-docs/www/_posts/2015-12-08-cordova-ios-4.0.0.md

 [ios-sim](https://www.npmjs.com/package/ios-sim) is bundled with the platform now, you will not need to install this separately anymore.
 However for [ios-deploy](https://www.npmjs.com/package/ios-deploy) you will need to update your version to the latest.

+The minimum deployment target has been updated to **iOS 8.0**.
+This means that this platform release has only been tested on iOS 8 devices and greater only and will only support those iOS versions.

 `cordova-ios@4.0.0` will be the default iOS version in the next version of `cordova`.
 If you just can't wait though, you can try it out now:

     cd my_project